-Pesticide Action Network (PAN) UK has analysed and compiled the most recent five years of government data and turned it into a handy list you can take when you go shopping.
+Pesticide Action Network (PAN) UK has analysed and compiled the most recent government data and turned it into a handy list you can take when you go shopping.

 It is also worth bearing in mind that many of the pesticides used nowadays are ‘systemic’, which means that residues are contained within the entire piece of produce rather than just on the surface.

 So peeling and washing fruit and vegetables will often be insufficient to remove all residues.
 The solution, a fully organic diet, can be difficult and expensive to achieve but the list can help you to work out which product to prioritise.

 PAN suggests that shoppers buy organic whenever possible.
 Shoppers who can’t afford or access a fully organic diet can find out which items to prioritise by checking PAN UK’s Dirty Dozen list of the most affected fruit and vegetables.
 Some foods such as citrus fruits for example, have very high residues.